mike3983/AzureWebServer/README.md

 export ARM_SUBSCRIPTION_ID=<YOUR SUBSCRIPTION ID>
 export ARM_TENANT_ID=<YOUR TENANT ID>
 ```

+Create a resource group call Azuredevops

 **2. Build server image using Packer**

-Once in the working directory, run the command `packer init`
+Once in your working directory, run the command `packer init`

 Packer will exit without any output.
 It is ready to build the image.